RobertoM89/HideAndSeek_Docs/README.md

 ## Quick Guide

-Start by creating a new shelf for your picker by clicking on *Create Shelf.*
+Start by creating a new shelf for your picker by clicking on *Create Picker Shelf.*
 Select a control on your rig and look for the side tag in its name.
 Then, type the left and right tag in the corresponding fields in the UI.
 Choose the icon set and click on the icon that best matches your selection.